Proper spelling is more than a courtesy; it’s also a sign of intelligence and good education.

 Be sure to read our review on this auto correct addon for Chrome.

-Finally, there is Ginger, a spell and grammar checker for Chrome and Firefox, which I want to mention because it also checks your grammar.
+Finally, there is Ginger, a spell and grammar checker for Chrome, which I want to mention because it also checks your grammar.
 In terms of its interface and integration, however, the native Chrome spell-checker has the advantage.

 How Do you Spell-Check and Proofread?